eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Code reviews and support for other development on going within the team;
 	- Collaboration with engineers from a range of disciplines to deliver production ready systems.
 + skill set:
+	- Develop highly scalable tools leveraging machine learning models to solve problems such as classification, clustering, topic modeling, natural language processing and recommendation
+	- Develop in-house machine learning tools and pipelines to support fast experimentation of machine learning models
+	- Work with other engineers to identify and solve machine learning problems
+	- Minimum Qualifications
+		* Experience in one or more of the following areas: machine learning, recommendation systems, deep learning and data mining
+		* Expert knowledge in Java or Scala
+		* Experience with scripting languages such as Perl, Python, and shell scripts
+	- Preferred Qualifications
+		* MS degree in Computer Science or related quantitative field with 3+ years of machine learning related work or research, or PhD degree in Computer Science or related quantitative field
+		* Experience with machine learning frameworks such as TensorFlow, PyTorch or MxNet
+		* Publications in trade journals such as JMLR or Machine Learning, or Presentations at related conferences such as ICML, NeurIPS, KDD, SIGIR and etc.
++ skill set:
 	- GrAI Matter Labs is looking for a talented Senior AI Processor Architect to help us shape the next generation of our GrAI Core Architecture and its pre- and post-processing peripherals (such as image processing, FFT, IFFT...).
 As a Senior Core Architect you will own the specifications of one or more components of our core architecture.
 You will analyse the performance of our processors for selected applications, and propose, quantify and specify architectural features and optimisations to improve the performance, cost and power consumption of our next generation GrAI Core.
 	- You are expected to play a key role in innovation, working with partners on benchmarking and optimizing architectural features to match the needs of the application and efficiently mapping and prototyping them on the company’s architecture, as well as adapting such concepts to work in production-grade systems.
 	- Our ideal architect is creative, curious, knowledgeable, and not afraid to get their hands dirty by helping the hardware and tools teams with implementation tasks when necessary.
 The right candidate knows how to find solutions that are both theoretically sound and provide the best cost-performance trade-offs, while also considering all the practical constraints created by the development process.